yujenyu/Group11_Project/Meetings/meeting.md

 ### Meeting Objective

-Merge branch into Dev, Database, and back end.
+Merge branch into Dev, Database, and backend.

 ### Agenda

-Develop back end and game page.
+Develop backend and game page.

 ### Notes & decisions

-Update the menu bar, make an ABOUT page, and implement back end for artDetective.
+Update the menu bar, make an ABOUT page, and implement backend for art detective.

 Meeting with Allison, got some feedback to follow.

 ### Next steps

-Focus on developing back end.
+Focus on developing backend.
 Implement document on Github.